jdeuts4/Alpha-beta-pruning/README.md

 # Alpha-beta-pruning
-Alpha beta pruning algorithim implementation for determinig the optimal moves in a tic tac toe game.
+Alpha beta pruning algorithim implementation for determining the optimal moves in a tic tac toe game.